NO CONTACT RULE: Moving on from the ex after a breakup

 • No sex

-• No checking on their whereabouts
+• No checking on his/her whereabouts

 • No triangular communication through a friend or family member